HeikoKramer/python/python_notes.md

 * `csv`: Offers functionality for reading and writing CSV (Comma Separated Values) files, a common format for data exchange between applications.
 * `sqlite3`: Includes an interface for working with SQLite databases, a lightweight disk-based database that doesn't require a separate server process.

+A list of internal modules can be found here: [Python Module Index](https://docs.python.org/3/py-modindex.html)

+### 3rd-party modules
 Here's a list of some popular third-party Python modules and a brief description of their functionalities: <br>

 * `requests`: Simplifies the process of making HTTP requests and handling responses, making it easier to interact with web services and APIs.